kinalee/randsom_cry/README.md

-# Randsom cry Project: Gotcha!
+# Ransom cry Project for Holberton School: Gotcha!

 ## !!Warning: Do not download and execute `test.РDF` or `crackme`.